Blog > Articles >

 It’s all in the details of your data.
 Find out how Big Potato Games won big with their survey analysis

-What if you don’t look at the survey as a whole, but filter survey responses based on specific demographic factors, or other variables?
+What if you don’t look at the survey as a whole, but filter survey responses based on specific segments and demographic factors?

-With cross tabulation, you can find interesting relationships between variables.
-You compare two sets of data within one chart to see if there are connections.
+With Attest’s crosstabs and bespoke segments, for example, you can easily find interesting relationships between your most important groups and variables.
+You compare multiple sets of data within one chart to see if there are connections.

 Play around with your survey data and see how specific it can get.
 For instance, women as a whole could be happy with your product, but when you zoom in on the younger generations, they might be driving down the average.
 That could be something to further focus on.